Church of the Holy Sepulchre: Tax and land disputes

-The 2018 taxation affair does not cover any church buildings or religious related facilities (because they are exempt by law), but commercial facilities such as the Notre Dame Hotel which was not paying the arnona tax, and any land which is owned and used as a commercial land.
+The 2018 taxation affair does not cover any church buildings or religious related facilities (because they are exempt by law), but commercial facilities such as the Notre Dame Hotel which was not paying the municipal property tax, and any land which is owned and used as a commercial land.
 The church holds the rights to land where private homes have been constructed, and some of the disagreement had been raised after the Knesset had proposed a bill that will make it harder for a private company not to extend a lease for land used by homeowners.
 The church leaders have said that such a bill will make it harder for them to sell church-owned lands.
 According to The Jerusalem Post:

-The stated aim of the bill is to protect homeowners against the possibility that private companies will not extend their leases of land on which their houses or apartments stand.
+Land sale to Israeli settlers

+In 2017, NPR reported that the Greek Orthodox Church owns many properties across Jerusalem, Israel and the West Bank.
+It owns some 30% of the land in the Old City.
+But, due to property sales, these properties are diminishing every year.
+The decision to sell is made by Greek leaders, even though most local followers of the church are Arab Palestinians.
+The Palestinian Christians have raised concerns about selling these properties to Israeli settler-affiliated organizations.

-In June 2019, a number of Christian denominations in Jerusalem raised their voice against the Supreme Court's decision to uphold the sale of three properties by the Greek Orthodox Patriarchate to Ateret Cohanim – an organization that seeks to increase the number of Jews in Jerusalem.
-The church leaders warned that if the organization gets the access to control the sites, Christians will lose access to the Church of the Holy Sepulchre.
+In June 2019, a number of Christian denominations in Jerusalem raised their voice against the Supreme Court's decision to uphold the sale of three properties by the Greek Orthodox Patriarchate to Ateret Cohanim – an organization that seeks to increase the number of Jews living in the Old City and East Jerusalem.
+The church leaders warned that if the organization gets to control the sites, Christians could lose access to the Church of the Holy Sepulchre.
+In June 2022, the Supreme Court upheld the sale and ended the legal battle.